DPDK/dpdk/doc/guides/nics/sfc_efx.rst

 **sfboot** should be used to configure NIC to run full-feature firmware variant.
 See Solarflare Server Adapter User's Guide for details.

+SFN8xxx family adapters provide either inner or outer packet classes.
+If adapter firmware advertises support for tunnels then the PMD configures the hardware to report inner classes, and outer classes are not reported in received packets.
+However, for VXLAN and GENEVE tunnels the PMD does report UDP as the outer layer 4 packet type.

+SFN8xxx family adapters report GENEVE packets as VXLAN.
+If UDP ports are configured for only one tunnel type then it is safe to treat VXLAN packet type indication as the corresponding UDP tunnel type.

 Flow API support
 ----------------